Imperial Age (band): History

-On 10 July 2022 it was announced that Max Talion and Paul “Vredes” Maryashin had left the band.
+On 10 July 2022 it was announced that Max Talion and Paul "Vredes" Maryashin had left the band.

 In August 2022 they were replaced for the European tour with Manuele Di Ascenzo (Italy) and Jens Hendriks (Netherlands).

 On 27 August 2022 the album "New World" was released and gained positive reviews in the European and American media.

-In September 2022 Imperial Age played 21 shows in Netherlands, Belgium, France, Germany, Spain, Portugal, Italy and Switzerland as part of their "Live New World" tour in support of the New World albu.
+In September 2022 Imperial Age played 21 shows in Netherlands, Belgium, France, Germany, Spain, Portugal, Italy and Switzerland as part of their "Live New World" tour in support of the New World album.
 After the tour it was announced that Manuele Di Ascenzo has become a permanent member of the band.

 On 16 December the official music video "The Wheel" was published on YouTube.

 On 18 January the official music video "Windborn" was published on YouTube.

-January 2023 saw the UK tour - which had been delayed since 2020 due to the Covid pandemic and the Ukraine war - finally happening, with Imperial Age playing in Glasgow, Newcastle, Manchester, Birmingham and London for the first time since 2019.
+January 2023 saw the UK tour - which had been delayed since 2020 due to the Covid pandemic and the Russian invasion of Ukraine - finally happening, with Imperial Age playing in Glasgow, Newcastle, Manchester, Birmingham and London for the first time since 2019.
 Guitar was handled by Ryan Thomson (UK).
 Since Belf had issues with his UK visa, and could not join the tour, he was replaced with Tim Schaling (Netherlands) on bass.

 "Shackles of Gold" - the fifth music video from the "New World" album - was released on 23 February 2023.

+On 17 April 2023 Jane and Aor landed in London and became UK residents.
+They subsequently settled in Northamptonshire.
+A homecoming acoustic concert in London with online livestream was announced for 16 August to celebrate their move, with physical tickets selling out within a week.

+On 6 July the band announced the Lost Worlds Unleashed Tour 2023 spanning Germany, France, Switzerland, Netherlands and the UK.

+On 23 December 2023, Anna and Belf have also left the band and the remaining band members have decided to go on only with two vocalists.